zhiwenh/delib/README.md

-# DeLib
+# Delib

-Ethereum library and a CLI that allows smart contract interaction
+Simple Ethereum framework for DApps and contract management

-DeLib's features include:
+Delib's features include:

   * A promise based library that provides the core abstractions needed for building DApps on Ethereum.
-  * A CLI that lets you compile, build, deploy, call methods on, and get event logs from smart contracts.
+  * CLI that lets you compile, build, deploy, call methods, and get events from smart contracts.
-  * Option to automatically estimate your transaction gas costs.
+  * Option to automatically estimate your transaction gas costs for contract deployment and methods.
-  * The ability to save the address of deployed contracts to call later.
+  * The saving of deployed contract addresses to use or reference later.
-  * Creating and unlocking Ethereum accounts with IPC.
+  * The ability to create/unlock Ethereum accounts with the library and CLI

 ## Table of Contents
   * [Requirements](#requirements)